Getting Started with How to Draw a Door

 Draw the Actual Door (W x H)

-See this door routine which creates the single, double doors, swing and breaks the wall.
+See this door routine, which creates single and double doors, swings, and breaks the wall.

 Create a matching Door Drawing in Elevation